mfasman95/discordia/generators/create-discordia-action/README.md

 </p>

 # Usage
-Use this generator to quickly bootstrap the sheer minimum discordia action that can be shared and used in other bots created with the [@discordia/framework](https://mfasman95.github.io/discordia/framework).
+Use this generator to quickly bootstrap the minimum [@discordia/action](https://mfasman95.github.io/discordia/action) that can be shared and used in other bots created with the [@discordia/framework](https://mfasman95.github.io/discordia/framework).
 Once this generator is complete you are a single `npm publish` away from a sharable action.

 ```bash
 # Run the module using npx